Sir-Irk/si_image_to_braille/README.md

 # si_image_to_braille
 ### Converts an image to braille characters(mainly for spamming in Twitch chat)

 NOTE: I still need to do more testing and tweaking to get better results.
-This is just the initial version I'm saving Currently is only usable from the command line.
+This is just the initial version I'm saving.
+Currently is only usable from the command line.

 Usage: [filename] [columns] [color threshold] [alpha threshold] [red weight] [blue weight] [green weight] [average weight]